ExpediaGroup/overwhelm/README.md

 ## Debugging
 Since this project is a Kubernetes operator triggered by resource creation, debugging can be done using a remote debugger.

-###Steps to achieve remote debugging:
+### Steps to achieve remote debugging:

-* Make sure you install kind
+* Make sure you install `kind`
 * Create a kind cluster with the command in your terminal, `kind create cluster --name app-operator`
 * Use this cluster for all your debugging needs
 * To build and deploy your operator run, `make kind-debug`
+* Once the operator resources are deployed and running successfully in the cluster, run the `make delve-port-forward` command
-* In GoLand use remote debugger by selecting the GO Remote configuration.
-Within the configuration, host is "localhost" and port is "40000"
+* In GoLand use remote debugger by selecting the `GO Remote` configuration.
+Within the configuration, host is `localhost` and port is `40000`
-* Now you can debug your code
+* Now you can debug your code.
+To test the operator logic, deploy whatever resources you need from the config/samples folder.
 * Run `make undeploy` to remove your kubernetes resources once you are done